 Can you tell me more about the testing process?
 What’s the first stage?

 Every test is different depending on the claim.
 Sometimes it’s really easy.
-For a palmist we’ll just show them prints and have them determine what kind of person they are.
+For a palmist we’ll just show them countless prints and have them determine what kind of person they are.
 Male or female.
-Clinical work or manual labour.
+Clinical work or manual labor.
 How old they are, what their past was like—things like that.
 To pass, they need to be specific.
 Nothing like oh they’ve had problems.
 Haven't we all?

 Sometimes though, testing can be more difficult.
 I once had a guy claim he could move the surface of the sun.
 How do you test that?
 We’d say okay, then create a sun spot there and now.
 But he’d reply saying it takes a long time to do, and couldn’t be rushed—so the test eventually fell through.